 Getting the right diagnosis for the type of inflammation you have depends a great deal on your doctor’s detective skills.
 That’s why our experts reveal how to provide your doctor with the very best information.
 Here are just a few of things you need to know before you agree to a treatment plan …

 • The important differences between osteoarthritis (OA) and rheumatoid arthritis (RA).
-Women have a 300% higher risk for developing the one listed on page 12.
+Women have a 300% higher risk for developing one over the other.

 • What’s the best test for you?
-Page 11 helps you decide if you need an X-ray, MRI, ultrasound or a CAT scan.
+Decide if you need an X-ray, MRI, ultrasound or a CAT scan.

 • Is your pain caused by gout?
-On page 27, find an easy-to-follow diet that can end painful flare-ups for good.
+Find an easy-to-follow diet that can end painful flare-ups for good.

 • Could hip replacement surgery cause arthritis?
-Get the startling facts on page 30.
+Get the startling facts.

 • Discover the breakthroughs in genetic screening that may lead to “custom” treatments.
-Page 13 reveals how soon these therapies may be here.
+Find out how soon these therapies may be here.

 Discover the best and safest pain relief!

 The pain of arthritis may be sudden and brief … or drag on for months or more.
 Either way, it couldn’t be any more distressing or disrupting to your daily life.
-That’s why Arthritis: A Guide to Diagnosis and Treatment dedicates three entire chapters to the pros and cons of both traditional and alternative forms of pain management.
+That’s why Managing Arthritis dedicates three entire chapters to the pros and cons of both traditional and alternative forms of pain management.

 You’ll discover why, in addition to your physical pain, you may suffer from the tingling, burning of neuropathic pain … depression … anxiety … and problems sleeping–and how to cope.

 With clear, encouraging, and instructive guidance from the University Health News experts, you’ll be introduced to a growing number of safe, effective treatment options to help you.
 From oral and topical analgesics and local injections … to biologicals and stem cell therapy … to arthroscopy and arthroplasty (joint replacement) … to physical, occupational and cognitive behavioral therapy, meditation, exercise, diet, supplements, magnets and more.
-Arthritis: A Guide to Diagnosis and Treatment covers it all!
+Managing Arthritis covers it all!

 Plus, it’s packed with detailed illustrations, photos, tables and charts that make it all so easy to understand … and so very easy to see exactly what’s happening to your joints and how you can get much-needed relief.